vasu-dev/youtube-downloader/README.md

 # youtube-downloader

-A simple python program to download songs from youtube both as audio and video.
+A simple python program that allows you to download songs from youtube both as audio and video.

 ### Package Dependencies :
 #### youtube-dl